Posted on January 7th, 2016

 - powdercoat exterior panels in electric blue hammertone (bold, I know, but it looks stunning!)

-Listed at $3700 plus GST, very keen for machinery at this level – it’s probably the most advanced lever machine in the world, in terms of temperature control.
-Offers in the vicinity will be considered but I have not got much room to move.
+It’s probably the most advanced lever machine in the world, in terms of temperature control (at the time of writing – 2016).
+Offers will be considered.
 I am in the process of finalising fitment of the front panel, as it was never intended to cover a lever group.
 Once that’s done she’s ready to go, will not take me long!